The Physical Appearance Of A Gene Is Known As

 • Homozygous vs. Heterozygous: If an organism inherits two identical alleles for a gene (e.g., two alleles for blue eyes), it is said to be homozygous for that trait.
 If it inherits two different alleles (e.g., one for blue eyes and one for brown eyes), it is heterozygous.
 The relationship between these alleles—which one is dominant and which is recessive—determines which trait will be expressed phenotypically.

 • Dominant vs. Recessive Alleles: A dominant allele is one that will always be expressed in the phenotype, even if only one copy is present (in a heterozygous individual).
 A recessive allele, on the other hand, is only expressed in the phenotype if two copies are present (in a homozygous individual).
-For example, brown eye color (B) is typically dominant over blue eye color (b).
+Take this: brown eye color (B) is typically dominant over blue eye color (b).
 A person with genotype BB (homozygous dominant) or Bb (heterozygous) will have brown eyes, while only a person with genotype bb (homozygous recessive) will have blue eyes.

 Phenotype: The Expressed Characteristics